khanlab/cvpl_tools/_sources/GettingStarted/result_caching.rst.txt

 Tips
 ****
-- when writing a process function that cache to a single location, receive a cache_url object as a keyed item :code:`context_args["cache_url"]` which can be None if we don't want to write to disk
+- when writing a process function that cache to a single location, pass a cache_url object via :code:`context_args["cache_url"]`, or pass None if we don't want to write to disk
-- Dask duplicates some computation twice because it does not support on-disk caching directly, using cache files in each step can avoid this issue and help speedup computation.
 - cache the images in a viewer-readable format.
 For OME-ZARR a flat image chunking scheme is suitable for 2D viewers like Napari.
 Re-chunking when loading back to memory may be slower but is usually not a big issue.